-Arrival in Riga, optional transfer to Hotel Radisson Blu Latvija****, check-in; welcome meeting, optional welcome dinner at hotel.
+Arrival in Riga, optional transfer to Hotel Radisson Blu Latvija 4*, check-in; welcome meeting, optional welcome dinner at hotel.

 Riga, founded in 1201 by the German bishop Albert, is the largest of the three Baltic capitals and boasts a real kaleidoscope of architectural styles.
-The walking tour of the Old Town includes Riga Castle, the Dome Cathedral, St. Peter’s Church, the Swedish Gate, the Three Brothers, the Large and Small Guilds and the Freedom Monument.
+The walking tour of the Old Town includes Riga Castle, the Dome Cathedral, St. Peter’s Church, the Swedish Gate, the Three Brothers, the Large and Small Guilds,the Freedom Monument and the Riga History and Navigation Museum.
 The afternoon offers an optional tour to Riga Art Nouveau district and a visit to the Art Nouveau Museum.
-In the evening an optional contemporary Latvian cuisine dinner at Restaurant “Forest” is offered.
+In the evening an optional contemporary Latvian cuisine dinner at Restaurant Kalku Varti is offered.

-GRW03: we continue by exploring Riga arts and crafts and contemporary fashion and design, visiting local craftsman stores in the Old Town and learn about amber and knitted fabric tradition.
+GRW01, GRW02, GRW03 and GRW04: we continue by exploring Riga arts and crafts and contemporary fashion and design, visiting local craftsman stores in the Old Town and learn about amber and knitted fabric traditions.